nasreddine1985/pixel-v2/ingestion/README.md

   - Provides immediate HTTP response confirmation
   - Supports CORS and content negotiation

-- **File Processing**: `k-cft-message-receiver` monitors file system directories for XML payment files
+- **File Processing**: `k-cft-data-receiver` monitors file system directories for XML payment files
   - Watches NAS folders for new files matching patterns
   - Processes large files line-by-line for memory efficiency
   - Handles file lifecycle (incoming → processed/error directories)

 All receiver kamelets focus solely on message receipt, logging, and routing - they do not perform persistence operations.
-They set comprehensive metadata headers that are used throughout the processing pipeline.
+They set comprehensive metadata headers that are used throughout the processing pipeline. **NEW**: All log statements are now enhanced with centralized logging via `k-log-tx` kamelet for complete audit trail.

 ### 2. Database Persistence (First Step)